-Excluding the impact of the sale of state net operating losses and research and development credits during the first quarter of 2018, the effective tax rate for each of the three months ended March 31, 2018 and 2017 was 0.0% which was lower than the federal statutory rates primarily due to the losses incurred and the full valuation allowance on deferred tax assets.
+Excluding the impact of the sale of state net operating losses and research and development credits during the first quarter of 2019 and 2018, the effective tax rate for each of the three months ended March 31, 2019 and 2018 was 0.0% which was lower than the federal statutory rate primarily due to the losses incurred and the full valuation allowance on deferred tax assets.

-The Company's estimated tax rate for 2018 excluding any benefits from any sales of net operating losses or research and development, or R&D, tax credits is expected to be zero because the Company expects to generate additional losses and currently has a full valuation allowance.
+The Company's estimated tax rate for 2019 excluding any benefits from any sales of net operating losses or research and development, or R&D, tax credits is expected to be zero because the Company expects to generate additional losses and currently has a full valuation allowance.
 The valuation allowance is required until the Company has sufficient positive evidence of taxable income necessary to support realization of its deferred tax assets.
 In addition, the Company may be subject to certain limitations in its annual utilization of NOL carry forwards to offset future taxable income (and of tax credit carry forwards to offset future tax expense) pursuant to Section 382 of the Internal Revenue Code, which could result in tax attributes expiring unused.

-In February 2018, the Company has sold \$61.5 million of state NOLs and \$0.2 million of research and development credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program for net proceeds of \$5.3 million which resulted in the reversal of the valuation allowance and a tax benefit of \$5.4 million for the three months ended March 31, 2018 and, subject to state approval, plans to sell additional NOLs and credits under the same program in 2018 as well.
+In January 2019, the Company sold 20.0 million of state NOLs for net proceeds of \$1.7 million under the State of New Jersey's Technology Business Tax Certificate Transfer Program, which resulted in the reversal of the valuation allowance and a tax benefit of \$1.8 million for the three months ended March 31, 2019.
+In February 2018, the Company sold \$61.5 million of state NOLs and \$0.2 million of research and development credits under the same program for net proceeds of \$5.3 million which resulted in the reversal of the valuation allowance and a tax benefit of \$5.4 million for the three months ended March 31, 2018.
+Subject to state approval, the Company plans to sell additional NOLs and credits under the same program in 2019 as well.
+The proceeds from such sales are recorded as Income tax benefit when sales occur or proceeds are received.

-As of March 31, 2018, there were no material uncertain tax positions.
+As of March 31, 2019, there were no material uncertain tax positions.
 There are no tax positions for which a material change in any unrecognized tax benefit liability is reasonably possible in the next 12 months.

-(9) Net Earnings (Loss) Per Share
+(9) Net (Loss) Income Per Share

-Three months ended March 31,
+Three Months Ended

-2018 2017
+2019 2018

-Net income (loss) \$ 4,096 \$ (19,143)
+Net (loss) income \$ (795) \$ 4,096

 Weighted-average shares:

-Basic 57,059,686 31,934,25
+Basic 65,191,635 57,059,686

 Effect of dilutive securities:

 Warrants 15,041,004

-Diluted 72,100,690 31,934,253
+Diluted 65,191,635 72,100,690

-Net income (loss) per share:
+Net (loss) income per share:

-Basic \$ 0.07 \$ (0.60)
+Basic \$ (0.01) \$ 0.07

-Diluted \$ (0.04) \$ (0.60)
+Diluted \$ (0.01) \$ (0.04)